 The Knoydart Wilderness one…

-By 8am, we’re turning left off the road to Inverness.
-This is the longest no through road in Britain - a whopping 22 miles of narrow, bumpy and poorly maintained tarmac that arrives at a car park overlooking the beautiful Loch Beag.
+By 8am, we’re turning on to the longest no through road in Britain - a whopping 22 miles of narrow, bumpy and poorly maintained tarmac that arrives at a car park overlooking the beautiful Loch Beag.
+Despite it being paved, this is definitely a car killer road and proper 4 x 4 territory.

-On route the cloud starts to lift just in time to see half a dozen highland cows marching towards us.
+On route the cloud starts to lift, as a great loch appears on our left, and mountains appear in the middle distance.
+We turn a corner and slow to a stop as half a dozen highland cows march towards us.
 They’re in no great hurry as they pass the car, their horns inches from the wing mirrors of the car.

-We’re already revelling in the remoteness of this wild place, staring out the window and full of excitement for the day’s adventure.
-That is until we arrive at our destination and spot several houses, a cafe and B&B.
+We’re already revelling in the remoteness of this wild place, staring out the window, full of excitement for the day’s adventure.
+It’s an odd feeling to have travelled so far through the fog and cloud to arrive into a car park, with a half dozen cars, B&B and cafe.

 After a few minutes, and several repacks, we set off.
 It’s 8.45am and we’re contouring around the north, shadowy side of these mountains.
 There’s only one path so we follow it, as it hugs the great loch and gives us an incredible early morning view towards the distant peaks.
 There is an unmistakable sense of space and eerie quiet.